canada-ca/Open_First_Whitepaper/1_Introduction.md

 For any organization, especially public adminstrations, the need for interoperability is at two distinct yet overlapping levels: internal interoperability with its own IM-IT environment, and interoperability with the IM-IT environments of external stakeholders (other administrations, the public, businesses, associations), whether directly or indirectly, through the availability of open data.

+##### External interoperability
-In terms of external interoperability, the crux of the matter is not only technical, but also based on a set of concerns at various levels.
+The crux of the matter is not only technical, but also based on a set of concerns at various levels.
 The [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en) (EIF) defines these as:
 - **Interoperability governance** refers to decisions on interoperability frameworks, institutional arrangements, organisational structures, roles and responsibilities, policies, agreements and other aspects of ensuring and monitoring interoperability at national and EU levels.
 - **Legal interoperability** is about ensuring that organisations operating under different legal frameworks, policies and strategies are able to work together;
 - **Organisational interoperability** refers to the way in which public administrations align their business processes, responsibilities and expectations to achieve commonly agreed and mutually beneficial goals;